Your browser does not support JavaScript! Skip to main content

 There is no standard list that fits all platforms.
 Some interference channels can be more common than others, such as the ones related to the memory hierarchy (i.e. caches and main memory).
 The identification of interference channels (for which we provide a service) is an important activity that identifies the interference channels whose impact on the system’s timing behavior must be assessed.

-• How long does it take to comprehensively analyze the interference channels present in multicore hardware?
+• How long does it take to comprehensively analyze the interference channels present in multicore platforms?

-This depends on the platform, project needs, and whether we have already performed analysis on a similar hardware platform previously.
-Our solution includes an initial pilot phase in which we study the system and estimate the amount of time needed for subsequent phases.
-Typical projects run for between 2 and 12 months, depending on the scope of the analysis and complexity of the system.
+The length of time needed to comprehensively analyze interference channels is typically between 2 and 12 months, but this duration depends heavily on the scope of the analysis, the complexity of the system, and whether we have already analyzed a similar platform or not.
+Our solution includes an initial pilot phase in which we study the system and estimate the amount of time needed for subsequent phases, including analysis of interference channels.

-• Have you performed hardware analysis for my multicore platform?
+• Have you performed platform analysis for my multicore platform?

 Some of the multicore systems that we’ve worked with are listed in our FAQ “Which hardware architectures can you analyze?”.

-If we have already worked on a similar multicore platform to yours, it may take less time to perform hardware analysis for your platform.
+If we have already worked on a similar multicore platform to yours, it may take less time to perform platform analysis for your platform.

 • Do you support the analysis of GPU-based architectures for multicore timing behavior?

 Yes.
-We have already run projects analyzing the Nvidia Xavier AGX (CUDA) and we have ongoing projects analyzing AMD’s Embedded Radeon E9171 GPU featuring the CoreAVI Vulkan SC driver.
+We have run projects analyzing the Nvidia Xavier AGX (CUDA) and AMD’s Embedded Radeon E9171 GPU (featuring the CoreAVI Vulkan SC driver).

 • Is cache partitioning helpful or harmful to multicore timing performance?